-The high humidity levels in North Carolina create the perfect conditions for termites to thrive, and so termite control is a critical part of your home maintenance plan that protects your North Carolina home from serious structural damage.
+The high humidity levels in North Carolina create the perfect conditions for termites to thrive, and so termite extermination is a critical part of the home maintenance plan that protects your North Carolina home from serious structural damage.

 While you should always secure a termite inspection before you buy your property, it is up to you to keep your house pest-free once you have signed the final papers.
 Be sure to add these termite prevention strategies to your home maintenance plans so that you can preserve your most valuable investment.